apptension/saas-boilerplate/services/docs/docs/setup-aws/initial-setup.md

 In case of deployment failure related to certificate issues.
 You might simply try to make the deploy again.
 :::

+Another part of the global infrastructure are the base images for all services.
+To create them, run the CodeBuild project `<project name>-base-images`.

 ## Setup Docker Hub account
 We need to setup dockerhub credentials in order receive access to their images base.